vmthunder/spec/cachegroup.rst

 is stored in the volumes of cinder servers which are attached to the compute nodes.
 This may result in severe bottleneck of I/O performance.
-To address this problem, we propose CacheGroup, which caches data on local storage devices of the compute nodes, so that they can access data in their local cache instead of in the remote cinder servers.
+To address this problem, we propose CacheGroup, which caches data on local storage devices of the compute nodes so that they can access data in their local cache instead of in the remote cinder servers.
 Several challenges have to be addressed to achieve this goal.

-1. Since compute nodes dynamically attach and release volumes from cinder servers, the cache scheme must support dynamically changing configurations, which supports to add and remove disks freely.
+1. Since compute nodes dynamically attach and release volumes from cinder servers, the cache scheme must support dynamically changing configurations, which supports to freely add and remove volumes.
 2. The cache scheme for block devices should support different kinds of cache modules (e.g., bcache, dm-cache, flashcache, lvm-cache).